 Meeting NDIS Practice Standards for risk management

 The NDIS Practice Standards include specific requirements for governance and operational management that directly relate to risk, incident, and complaints management.
 Providers must demonstrate that they have documented policies, trained staff, active monitoring processes, and evidence of regular review and improvement.
-This checklist maps directly to these requirements.
+This NDIS risk management checklist maps directly to these requirements and supports providers preparing for NDIS audits.

 Building a culture of reporting and accountability